jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

     * [Reducible](https://www.youtube.com/@Reducible) - This channel is all about animating Computer Science concepts in a fun, interactive, and intuitive manner.
     * [Easy Theory](https://www.youtube.com/@EasyTheory) - This is a channel about making Computer Science theory as easy as possible, so it's more about Computer Science and less about Software Engineering.
 * Technology-Specific:
     * [Computer Networks](https://media.pearsoncmg.com/ph/streaming/esm/tanenbaum5e_videonotes/tanenbaum_videoNotes.html) - This is a series of companion videos for a Computer Networks book.
 The videos were also used for a Computer Networks Coursera course, which unfortunately has been removed from the platform.
-It's a great set of videos describing the internet from ___What is a bit?___ up to ___Applications___.
+It's a great set of videos describing the internet from ___How to represent a bit?___ up to ___Web Applications___.
     * [Docker](https://www.youtube.com/user/dockerrun) - Hundreds of videos about Docker.

 ## Conferences